Key Takeaways

 Alcohol-induced psychosis can be a temporary or long-lasting condition.
 In many cases, the psychotic symptoms will resolve once the person stops drinking and goes through detoxification.
 However, if the person continues to drink, the psychotic symptoms can persist and may even worsen.

-As stated before, this conduction can be life-threatening, particularly if it leads to harmful behaviors or suicidal thoughts.
+Individuals may experience alcohol induced psychosis during or after periods of heavy drinking or withdrawal.
+As stated before, this condition can be life-threatening, particularly if it leads to harmful behaviors or suicidal thoughts.
 If you or a loved one are struggling with alcohol-induced psychosis symptoms, professional treatment is required.

 Forms of Alcohol-Induced Psychosis